 For troubleshooting suggestions, please refer to the trouble-shooting guide on page 42.
+If necessary, contact RIDGE Tool Technical Service at 800-519-3456.
+We will establish a plan of action to get your SR-60 working for you.

 Service and Repair